mui/material-ui/docs/src/pages/customization/transitions/transitions.md

 ## `getAutoHeightDuration`

-You can customize the default function for calculating the duration based on the height of the elments (useful for collapsing/expanding) components.
+You can customize the default function for calculating the duration based on the height of the element (useful for collapsing/expanding transitions).

 ```js
 const theme = createMuiTheme({